 - Have you injured that joint?
-If so, when did the injury occur?
+If so, when?

-- Do you play any sports?
+- Do you play sports?
 If so, which ones?

 During the physical exam, your doctor will press on the affected joint, checking for areas of swelling or tenderness.
-In some cases, you or your doctor may be able to feel a loose fragment floating around inside your joint.
-Your doctor will also assess the status of other structures around the joint, such as the ligaments.
+In some cases, you or your doctor will be able to feel a loose fragment inside your joint.
+Your doctor will also check other structures around the joint, such as the ligaments.

-Your doctor will also ask you to move your joint in a variety of different directions, to see if the joint can move smoothly through its normal range of motion.
+Your doctor will also ask you to move your joint in different directions to see if the joint can move smoothly through its normal range of motion.

-- Computerized tomography (CT).
-This technique combines X-ray images taken from many different angles to produce cross-sectional images of internal structures.
-CT scans can visualize cartilage as well as bone.
-This is useful in pinpointing the location of loose fragments within the joint.
+- CT.
+This technique combines X-ray images taken from different angles to produce cross-sectional images of internal structures.
+CT scans allow your doctor to see bone in high detail, which can help pinpoint the location of loose fragments within the joint.

 Treatment of osteochondritis dissecans is intended to restore the normal functioning of the affected joint and to relieve pain, as well as reduce the risk of osteoarthritis.
 No single treatment works for everybody.
 In children whose bones are still growing, the bone defect may heal with a period of rest and protection.

-Initially, your doctor will likely recommend conservative measures, which may include:
+Initially, your doctor will likely recommend conservative measures, which might include:

 - Resting your joint.
-Avoid activities that put stress on your joint, such as jumping and running.
-You may need to use crutches for a time, especially if pain causes you to limp.
-Your doctor may also suggest wearing a brace to immobilize the knee for a few weeks.
+Avoid activities that stress your joint, such as jumping and running if your knee is affected.
+You might need to use crutches for a time, especially if pain causes you to limp.
+Your doctor might also suggest wearing a splint, cast or brace to immobilize the joint for a few weeks.

 - Physical therapy.
-Most often, this therapy includes stretching and range-of-motion exercises, and strengthening exercises for the muscles that support the involved joint.
-Physical therapy is commonly recommended after surgery too.
+Most often, this therapy includes stretching and range-of-motion exercises and strengthening exercises for the muscles that support the involved joint.
+Physical therapy is commonly recommended after surgery, as well.

-Adolescents participating in organized sports may benefit from education on the risks to their joints associated with overuse.
-Learning the proper mechanics and techniques of their sport and participating in strength training and stability training exercises may help reduce the chance of injury.
+Adolescents participating in organized sports might benefit from education on the risks to their joints associated with overuse.
+Learning the proper mechanics and techniques of their sport, using the proper protective gear, and participating in strength training and stability training exercises can help reduce the chance of injury.